polylang/polylang/readme.txt

 * Add compatibility with WordPress 5.6
 * Pro: Add locale fallback used when the theme or plugins translations are not available
+* Pro: Fix SSO and browser preferred language redirect when using multiple domains
 * Pro: Fix post slugs for German and Danish in the REST API
 * Pro: Fix a fatal error in ACF integration when saving url modifications with multiple domains
 * Pro: Fix a deprecated notice fired by ACF since the version 5.9.2